nix1/bye/README.md

 that might have never occurred in the past.

 ### Anti-Goals
-None of the following is planned to be supported by OHBYE:
+None of the following is planned to be supported by BYE:
 * Backtesting on more frequent data.
 This is not a day-trading tool, it's for long-term strategies.
 * Exercise and assignment.
 Let's just focus on options.
   **Q:** Isn't this limiting?